How Fast Do Money Trees Grow? (+Factors Affecting Growth)

 Pruning the money tree at frequent intervals helps to keep it in shape and boosts its growth hormones.

-If you don’t prune your money tree on time, it will grow tall and heavy and fall over.
+If you don’t prune your money tree on time, it will grow tall, heavy, and fall over.

-Pruning helps the money tree to grow evenly and makes it look good as well.
+Pruning helps the money tree grow evenly and makes it look good.

 Tips for pruning